Pentagon Unveils Private 5G Deployment Plan, O-RAN Push

 The Department of Defense (DoD) has publicly unveiled its strategy for the deployment of private 5G networks at military installations while maximizing Open Radio Access Network (O-RAN) ecosystems to the extent possible.

 The DoD Private 5G Deployment Strategy was signed on Oct.
-16 following the release of the department’s “Fulcrum” strategy guidance for IT advancement, which also calls for the implementation of 5G and O- RAN infrastructures where possible.
+16 following the release of the department’s “Fulcrum” strategy guidance for IT advancement, which also calls for the implementation of 5G and O-RAN infrastructures where possible.

 “This strategy is a key enabler to the DoD’s modernization effort to leverage 5G networks, both commercial and private, to deliver ubiquitous, high-speed connectivity for mobile capabilities,” according to a Nov.
 12 statement from the DoD.